Statson-Development/Statson-Documents/privacy-policy.md

     - Your account's ID.
     - Your timezone ([Refer to Timezone Policy](https://github.com/Benzo-Fury/Statson-Documents/blob/main/sub-documents/timezone-policy.md))
+    - Notes and infractions recorded by moderators related to your behavior within the server.
+It's important to note that once these infractions are documented, they are permanent and cannot be deleted or removed.

 - #### **Automatically**
     Statson does not proactively gather personal data, with the exception of temporarily storing information in its cache.